Maïa Beyrouti

 Scultpural material research

-working with materials collected and developed for various projects including bricks, rubble, oil palm ash, olive tree ash, wild urban clay, rust, and ceramic materials developed in the studio
+Response to field research with materials collected, developed using glaze and ceramic techniques.
+Including bricks, rubble, oil palm ash, olive tree ash, wild urban clay, rust, paving stones, and ceramic materials developed in the studio

-Maia Beyrouti is a Franco-Palestinian ceramic artist and researcher living and working in Berlin.
-Her artistic practice focuses on ceramic materials research and glaze work, which includes image and text-based works that unpack thoughts and mechanisms around land, material and identity.
-As part of her practice she gives talks and glaze classes that address material narratives and how their inherent symbolic, cultural, historical, personal, and geological storylines work in constellation.
+Maïa Beyrouti is a Franco-Palestinian ceramic artist and researcher living and working in Berlin.
+Her artistic practice focuses on material contexts, namely through ceramic materials research and glaze work, which includes sculptural, photographic, and text-based works.
+As part of her practice, Maïa gives talks and glaze classes that address material narratives and how their inherent symbolic, cultural, historical, personal, and geological storylines work in constellation.

 Working through the lens of collapse and accumulation.
-A desire to deconstruct, observe, mimic, and provoke constraints and random factors.
-A compulsion to break apart and re-assemble, entertain serendipity, and engage with the moevements of material.
+A desire to deconstruct, allow, mimic, and provoke constraints and serendipity with the compulsion to break apart and re-assemble, engaging with the movements of material.

 An ongoing affinity for sand, its properties and ecologies.
-Interested in personal and collective narratives told through material found in mythology, geography, repetition, language, map-making practices and the built environment.
+Interested in personal and collective material-based narratives found in mythology, geography, repetition, language, map-making practices, politics and the built environment.